shaik1002/biggitlabbomb/doc/user/application_security/secret_detection/secret_push_protection/index.md

 If secret push protection does not detect any secrets in your commits, no message is displayed.

-## Detected secrets

-GitLab maintains a [set of rules](detected_secrets.md) that are used for blocking secrets from being pushed to GitLab.

-Scanning against low-confidence patterns can potentially lead to a timeout or the push check failing.
-Therefore, we chose to include only high-confidence patterns to ensure a performant experience when pushing your code, and to reduce the number of false alerts.

-It is currently not possible to use custom rulesets with secret push protection.

 ## Enable secret push protection

-On GitLab Dedicated and Self-managed instances, secret push protection must be enabled for the entire instance and then you must enable it per project.
+On GitLab Dedicated and Self-managed instances, secret push protection must be enabled at the instance level and then you must enable it per project.

-On GitLab.com, this setting has been enabled for the entire instance.
+On GitLab.com, this setting has been enabled at the instance level.
 You must enable it per project.

 ### Allow the use of secret push protection in your GitLab instance